CS3219-AY2526Sem1/cs3219-ay2526s1-project-g09/backend-services/user-service/UserService_Setup.md

     }
     ```

+  - Note: Username should meet the following requirements:
+    - Username must be 3–20 characters
+    - Username should only contain letters and numbers

   - Note: Password should meet the following requirements:
     - Password is 12 characters long
     - Password should have at least 1 uppercase and 1 lowercase character
     - Password should contain a number
     - Password should contain a special character
       - Special characters include: `!"#$%&'()*+,-./\:;<=>?@[]^_`{|}~`
+    - Password should not contain any whitespace
+    - Password should not exceed 64 characters

 - Expected Response:
   ```json